Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Related Work

 \subsubsection{Conditional Domain Adaptation}

-Apart from being explicitly integrated with the last classifier layer or being used for re-weighting, pseudo-labels can also be exploited to enhance the feature-level domain alignment.
-As demonstrated in previous works \cite{long2013transfer,zhang2017joint}, pseudo-labels can help mitigate the joint distribution discrepancy via minimizing multiple class-wise MMD measures. \cite{long2017deep} proposes to align the joint distributions of multiple domain-specific layers across domains based on a joint maximum mean discrepancy criterion.
-Recent methods resort to the conditional domain adversarial training for better alignment of multi-modal structures across domains. \cite{madaseg, madacls} leverage pseudo-labels and multiple class-wise domain discriminators to enable fine-grained alignment between domains.
-In contrast, \cite{cdan} conditions the adversarial domain alignment on discriminative information via the outer product between features and predictions.
-Motivated by the semantically-consistent GAN, \cite{rca, idda} introduce a classification-aware domain discriminator.
-Especially, \cite{rca} imposes the fine-grained adversarial loss with pseudo-labels and \cite{idda} performs the adversarial training asymmetrically between semantic classes and the domain class.
-Different from \cite{idda}, \cite{dannca} proposes a domain-aware classifier to replace the original discriminator and achieves the asymmetrical adversarial training within the exact classifier. \cite{dada} improves \cite{dannca} by introducing discriminative interaction between domain predictions and category predictions.
+Apart from being explicitly used to re-train the classification network, pseudo-labels can also be exploited to enhance the feature-level domain alignment. \cite{long2013transfer,zhang2017joint} show that pseudo-labels can help mitigate the joint distribution discrepancy via minimizing multiple class-wise MMD measures. \cite{long2017deep} proposes to align joint distributions of multiple domain-specific layers across domains based on a joint MMD criterion.
+Recent methods resort to conditional domain adversarial training for better alignment of multi-modal structures across domains. \cite{madaseg, madacls} leverage pseudo-labels and multiple class-wise domain discriminators to enable fine-grained alignment between domains.
+In contrast, \cite{cdan} conditions the adversarial domain alignment on discriminative information via the outer product between features and predictions. \cite{rca, idda} introduce a classification-aware domain discriminator.
+Especially, \cite{rca} imposes the fine-grained adversarial loss with pseudo-labels and \cite{idda} performs the adversarial training asymmetrically between semantic labels and the domain labels.
+Different from \cite{idda}, \cite{dannca} replaces the original discriminator with a domain-aware classifier and achieves the asymmetrical adversarial training within the exact classifier. \cite{dada} improves \cite{dannca} by introducing discriminative interaction between domain predictions and semantic predictions.

-Concerning the above mentioned works, the conditional domain adversarial training methods \cite{dann,madacls,madaseg,cdan,idda,rca,dannca} are the most related to ours.
-We thus compare SDAN and SSDAN with these works in Tab. \ref{tab:cmp_adv} in terms of the implementation of the discriminator, the type of adversarial training, and the sensitivity to pseudo-labels.
-The comparison shows that SDAN and SSDAN are compact, easy to implement, and reliable conditional domain adversarial training methods.
+Concerning the above works, the conditional domain adversarial training methods \cite{dann,madacls,madaseg,cdan,idda,rca,dannca} are the most related to ours.
+We thus compare NOUN and PRONOUN with these works in Table \ref{tab:cmp_adv} in terms of the implementation of the discriminator and the sensitivity to pseudo-labels.
+The comparison shows that NOUN and PRONOUN are compact, easy to implement, and reliable conditional domain adversarial training methods.